hirohisa/Jukeboks/README.md

 ## License

-Jukeboks is available under the MIT license.
+Jukeboks is available under the ISC license.